 13. Go Vertical With Design

 When horizontal space is scarce, turn to your walls.
-Vertical thinking transforms your camper’s layout into a functional masterpiece.
+Vertical thinking turns your camper’s layout into something far more functional than it looks.
+Smart use of every wall and corner is exactly what these small camper layout ideas dig into.

 Small Space Tricks